-Select the Search icon in the taskbar, type control panel in the search box, select Control Panel, select Hardware and Sound, and then select Sound.
+1. Select the Search icon in the taskbar, type control panel in the search box, and then select Control Panel.

+2. Select Hardware and Sound, and then select Sound.

 Audio settings

 Your computer might include an enhanced sound system by Bang & Olufsen, B&O, or another provider.
 As a result, your computer might include advanced audio features that can be controlled through an audio control panel specific to your sound system.